 13. Pick Up Your Passholder Magnet

 Passholders can pick up an exclusive Flower and Garden Festival magnet from Mouse Gear.
-This year, there are two complimentary magnets.
-Donald Duck with Spike the Bee is available from March 4th to April 19th and Orange Bird is available April 20th through June 1st.
+This year, there are two complimentary magnets: Donald Duck and Orange Bird.

 14. Arrive Early